 Students in all programs need to be cognizant of the fact that most professions rely on great moral character.
-It is recommended that when using social media, assume that all posts will be seen/read by everyone with access to the internet.
+When using social media remember you are leaving your digital footprint, assume that all posts will be seen/read by everyone.
+Students should remember these important guidelines regarding social media in the Healthcare system: